korandoru/hawkeye/README.md

 # default: all the files under `baseDir`.
 includes = ["..."]

 # Patterns of path to be excluded on execution.
+A leading bang (!) indicates a invert exclude rule.
 # default: empty; if useDefaultExcludes is true, append default excludes.
 excludes = ["..."]